Search out Christmas greenery for decoration.

 “Calypso Carol” by Saint Michael’s Singers, Coventry Cathedral;

-Did you know…today, December 6th, is St. Nicholas Day: the first of the global array of gift-giving days, especially in the Netherlands?
+Did you know…today, December 6, is St. Nicholas Day: the first of the global array of gift-giving days, especially in the Netherlands?
+You will discover more about this special day on our Global Traditions page.

 The Day in Detail: